vicramon/ember-tutorial/chapters/hello-world.md

 As you've seen it doesn't take much time to get our Ember App up and running.
 Most of the work is in preparing the Rails app.

 If you've still got issues getting this working then please post your issue in the comments below.
-This app is also on [GitHub](https://github.com/vicramon/ember-hello-world) if you want to look at it.
+This hello world app is also on [GitHub](https://github.com/vicramon/ember-hello-world) if you want to look at it.